phyden/compleconta/README.rst

       --blast BLAST_EXECUTABLE
                             Path to the blast executable (makeblastdb) (default:
                             None)
-      --eggnog5             Defines eggnog5 database to be used (default: eggnog4)
+      --database DATABASE   database which was used for annotation (default: auto)
-                            (default: False)

 Positional argument 1 should be the fasta format proteome file, positional argument 2 the corresponding classification output as **tab-separated** file where column 1 is the sequence identifier of the fasta file and column 2 the ENOG cluster id to which it was classified.
 Example files can be found in the example directory.